alpha-unito/Model-Agnostic-FL/README.md

-# MAFL: Model-Agnostic Machine Learning
+# MAFL: Model-Agnostic Federated Learning

-MAFL: Model-Agnostic Machine Learning (formerly OpenFederatedLearning-extended (OpenFL-x)) is an **open-source extension** of [Intel® OpenFL](https://github.com/securefederatedai/openfl) 1.4 supporting *federated bagging and boosting of any ML model*.
+MAFL: Model-Agnostic Federated Learning (formerly OpenFederatedLearning-extended (OpenFL-x)) is an **open-source extension** of [Intel® OpenFL](https://github.com/securefederatedai/openfl) 1.4 supporting *federated bagging and boosting of any ML model*.
 The software is entirely Python-based and comes with extensive examples, as described below, exploiting [SciKit-Learn](https://scikit-learn.org/stable/) models.
 It has been successfully tested on x86_64, ARM and RISC-V platforms.